bytecodehr/bytecode-github-site/_pages/how-we-work.md

 ---
 layout: page
-heading: How we work
+title: How we work
-title: How we work - Developing complex products from concept to market.
+description: Developing complex products from concept to market.
 permalink: /how-we-work
 ---